 We arrived on Tuesday the 16th after an overnight from Beveridge Reef.
 As Niue is the world’s largest coral island, at some point, the reef at Alofi, the capital, was blasted away to clear an entrance for boats.
 In that area, moorings were installed and maintained by the Niue Yacht Club.
 It is extremely unprotected, so really, we’ve just picked up a mooring in the Pacific Ocean.
 There is a wharf, with a unique feature: a crane to pick up boats and put them on shore.
 Customs was easy to handle, with the officers meeting us at the dock and then driving us to the Yacht Club to secure our mooring.
 Next order of business was figuring out wifi.
 We were able to use some (very very slow) wifi at the yacht club, but by the next morning, we had faster (but still slow) wifi on the boat.

 It’s a great cruising gathering point.
-When we arrived we became the 12th boat in the mooring field, meeting up with Anahoa, Price Diamond, and Viking, all of whom we met in Beveridge Reef, plus a few other boats we’ve seen and heard but never talked to.
+When we arrived we became the 12th boat in the mooring field, meeting up with Anahoa, Price Diamond, and Viking, all of whom we met in Beveridge Reef, plus a few other boats we’ve seen and heard but never met.

 I snorkeled on Thursday, exploring the reef under us and between us and the shore.
 There are many large reef fish, excellent coral, and katuali (sea snakes).
 The snakes are fascinating to watch.
 They live on the bottom, but slither their way up to the surface, float for a few moments, and then slither back down.
 Sometimes it’s startling to run into one.
 The water is exceptionally clear.